 Gomez enjoyed more success in 2017 with such acclaimed tracks as "Bad Liar" and "It Ain't Me," a collaboration with Norwegian DJ Kygo.
 She also teamed with rapper Gucci Mane for "Fetish" and the mysterious Marshmello for "Wolves."

-In 2018 she released the track "Back to You" for Netflix's teen suicide drama 13 Reasons Why.
-She also revived her role as Mavis in Hotel Transylvania 3 and is set to voice a character in the upcoming The Voyage of Dr. Doolittle (2019).
+In 2018, she released the track "Back to You" for Netflix's teen suicide drama 13 Reasons Why.
+She also revived her role as Mavis in Hotel Transylvania 3 and is set to voice a character in the upcoming Doolittle (2020).

 In early January 2014, it was reported that Gomez had been battling lupus — an autoimmune disease that can cause facial swelling, fatigue, headaches and joint pain — for more than two years.
 In September 2017, the singer and actress revealed that advancing symptoms of lupus had forced her to undergo a kidney transplant earlier in the year, with her roommate and friend Francia Raísa serving as the donor.